Mendasp/NS2Plus/README.md

 	- Reduced size of NS2 Beta upgrade icons to better reflect the old size.
 	- Fixed inactive/unbuilt structures not blinking red when under attack.
 	- Fixed alien structures not blinking red when uncysted.

-- 28/03/2014 (Build 264):
-	- CHUD Server Browser now marks the playercount in red if the server requires a map change to join (only for CHUD servers).

 Credits/Thanks to
 =================